The galaxy of Coxeter groups: History of the problem, classical results and conjectures

 \section{History of the problem, classical results and conjectures}

-In several sub-classes of Coxeter groups the isomorphism problem is known to be decidable.
-And there exist ways to reduce the full problem to a sub-problem about expanded, angle-compatible Coxeter systems.
+In several subclasses of Coxeter groups the isomorphism problem is known to be decidable.
+And there exist ways to reduce the full problem to a subproblem about saturated, angle-compatible Coxeter systems.
 A key tool in these reductions are certain types of horizontal moves (edges) within the Coxeter galaxy.
 We describe these horizontal moves in \cref{subsec:horizontalmoves}.
 In \cref{subsec:twistConj} we explain how the twist conjecture provides a way to solve the isomorphism problem.
-Finally we summarize other approaches and known solutions to the isomorphism problem within certain sub-classes of Coxeter groups in \cref{subsec:survey}.
+Finally we summarize other approaches and known solutions to the isomorphism problem within certain subclasses of Coxeter groups in \cref{subsec:survey}.